Last updated on March 18th, 2019

 Discovery is one of the most crucial periods of the Virginia contested divorce process.

 Discovery is the period of time where both parties engage in fact finding and uncover evidence in order to prepare for trial.

 There are four types of discovery tools that are commonly used in a divorce proceeding: interrogatories, depositions, subpoenas, and requests for production of documents.

 An interrogatory is a written document containing questions that must be answered by the party of interest.
 These questions are prepared by an attorney and must be answered truthfully.
 Interrogatories are completed under oath and must be returned to the parties attorney within 21 days.

 Depositions are oral interviews of parties of interest in the case.
 Depositions are taken under oath and in the presence of a court reporter.
 You may have your own attorney present for depositions.

 Subpoenas are court orders requested by you or your spouse that require an individual to appear at the trial to testify.

 Finally, requests for production of documents is where the court orders one or more parties to turn over documents to the opposing party.
 This is a very broad request that can include everything from emails to bank statements.

-7. Pre-trial conference
+Step 7 – Pre-trial conference

 In some instances, parties are required to attend a pretrial conference.
 The pretrial conference primarily addresses any issues that could be problematic at trial.